Port Orford News

 The Port Orford News is a weekly newspaper published in Port Orford on the coast of the U.S. state of Oregon since 1926.

+History

-Established by George W. Soranson in 1926, the News has been credited with promoting the development of Port Orford.
+The Port Orford News was established by George W. Soranson in 1926.
+The newspaper has been credited with promoting the development of Port Orford and decades later was described as "a wide-awake, progressive influence in the community."
+Soranson was widely known for his work helping to preserve the historic Battle Rock, which became part of a state park.
+He published the paper until his death in 1933.

+Frank Fay Eddy launched another paper called the Port Orford Post in 1937, but he died three years later.

+Around 1955, Paul L. Peterson opened a print shop called Port Orford Press.
+Four years later he relaunched the Port Orford News, the town's first newspaper in nearly two decades.
+Peterson sold the business in 1961 to Lous D. Felsheim, co-publisher of the Bandon World.

-In 2005 Matt Hall, co-owner and editor of the News, went to New Orleans to help with Hurricane Katrina relief efforts.
+In 2005, Matt Hall, co-owner and editor of the News, went to New Orleans to help with Hurricane Katrina relief efforts.
 Portland-based Beacon Communication bought the News in 2006 from the Halls, who had owned it since 2003.
-By 2013, the Halls were again the owners; in that year, the couple also bought the Myrtle Point Herald, and were also considering purchasing the Coquille Sentinel.
+By 2013, the Halls were again the owners; in that year, the couple also bought the Myrtle Point Herald, and were also considering purchasing the Coquille Valley Sentinel.

+Archive

 The University of Oregon Library has archives of the News.
 Current issues of the newspaper are available online at portorfordnews.net.